noslowerdna/klipsy/README.md

 The process for updating your clip catalog site is fairly straightforward.

-1. Upload any new video(s) to YouTube as necessary
+1. Upload any new video(s) to YouTube as necessary.
 2. Edit the video inventory file as necessary.
 3. Edit the clip inventory file as necessary.
 4. Run the `zclipsy` script.